delorenj/ideogram-mcp-server/README.md

 ## 💝 Made with Love for Ideogram

-This MCP server was crafted with genuine passion for Ideogram's incredible platform.
-Since Ideogram's launch day, I've been consistently amazed by their innovative approach to AI image generation.
-After exploring countless alternatives, Ideogram continues to deliver the most comprehensive, intuitive, and powerful creative experience available.
-This project is a tribute to that excellence and my way of making Ideogram's V3 capabilities even more accessible to developers and creators worldwide.
+This MCP server was crafted with genuine love for Ideogram's incredible platform.
+Since launch, I've been using it - and every other service out there.
+No one has yet been able to match their balance of "keep it simple...but kinda let them go bonkers if that's their thing".
+This is my way of making Ideogram's capabilities even more accessible to developers and creators worldwide.

+...that, and I need this and got tired of waiting for someone to make it.

 *Built with ❤️ by someone who truly believes Ideogram is changing the creative landscape.*